Dragoncrown 5E Rogue (WiP)

 3rd Level: Steady Aim

 At Higher Levels.
-Starting at 12th level, your speed is halved until the end of the current turn when you use this feature, instead of being reduced to 0.
+After you become a 12th level Rogue, using this feature only halves your speed until the end of the current turn, instead of reducing it to 0.

 4th Level: Character Improvement